Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Introduction

-\item \textbf{A novel human-AI collaboration framework for cross-cultural descriptive norm discovery} consisting of (1) automatic situation alignment using cross-lingual similarity between \textsc{SocialChemstry} situations and questions from Zhihu, (2) Chinese social norm extraction from Zhihu answers using few-shot prompting with GPT-3 \cite{brown2020language}, (3) cross-cultural norm similarity and difference identification as textual entailment with explanations using GPT-3 with Chain of Thought (CoT) Prompting \cite{https://doi.org/10.48550/arxiv.2201.11903}; and (4) human feedback in verification and editing.
+\begin{itemize} \itemsep{0em} \item \textbf{A human-AI collaboration framework for cross-cultural descriptive norm discovery} consisting of (1) automatic situation alignment using cross-lingual similarity between \textsc{SocialChemstry} situations and questions from Zhihu, (2) Chinese social norm extraction from Zhihu answers using few-shot prompting with GPT-3 \cite{brown2020language}, (3) cross-cultural norm similarity and difference identification as textual entailment with explanations using GPT-3 with Chain of Thought (CoT) Prompting \cite{https://doi.org/10.48550/arxiv.2201.11903}; and (4) human feedback in verification and editing.
 An example of outputs is shown in Figure \ref{fig:pipeline}.

 \item \textbf{A new dataset for cross-cultural norms understanding with explainable textual entailment}.
 Our human-AI collaboration enables us to create a novel dataset of 3069 situation-aligned entailment pairs of Chinese and American norms together with textual explanations.
-We introduce a new task of explainable social norm entailment and show that it is challenging for models fine-tuned on related tasks, and fine-tuning on our task directly still leaves significant space for improvement.

-\item \textbf{An analysis of cross-cultural differences in social norms enabled by our dataset.} In Section \ref{normvar}, we show that the analysis enabled by our dataset empirically aligns with prior work on differences in Chinese and American cultures.
+We introduce the new task of explainable social norm entailment and show that it is challenging for models fine-tuned on related tasks; fine-tuning on our task directly still leaves significant space for improvement. \item \textbf{An analysis of cross-cultural differences in social norms enabled by our dataset.} In Section \ref{normvar}, we show that the analysis enabled by our dataset empirically aligns with prior work on differences in Chinese and American cultures.
 Our empirical results align with the social orientations framework \cite{yang1993chinese} in understanding Chinese-American norm differences and reveal several situational and descriptive nuances in norms across these cultures. \end{itemize}